Karl Schäfer (figure skater): Early life and skating career

-Karl Schäfer was born not far from the artificial ice rink of Eduard Engelmann Jr. in Vienna-Hernals.
+Karl Schäfer, at times also called "Karli", was born not far from the artificial ice rink of Eduard Engelmann Jr. in Vienna-Hernals.
 Figure skating coach Rudolf Kutzer first recognized Schäfer's talent when he was 11 years old.

 Schäfer won ten consecutive medals at the World Championships and European Championships, including seven and eight consecutive gold medals respectively, an all-time high for consecutive titles in both competitions (Sweden's Ulrich Salchow holds the record for all-time non-consecutive titles, ten World and nine European titles).
-He competed at the 1928 Winter Olympics and placed 4th.
-He won back-to-back Olympic titles in men's singles at the 1932 Winter Olympics and the 1936 Winter Olympics.
+He competed at the 1928 Winter Olympics and placed 4th, and he won his first European title at the 1929 European Championships.
+Starting in 1930, Schäfer entered and won every major competition until his retirement after the 1936 season, including back-to-back Olympic titles in men's singles at the 1932 Winter Olympics and the 1936 Winter Olympics.

 Schäfer retired from competitive skating in 1936.
 He moved for a couple of years to the United States, where he worked as a coach.
+He also performed in ice shows and published a book on compulsory figures that included small flip books of photos taken from film of Schäfer performing figures.
 In 1938, he opened a sport store in Vienna.

 In 1940, he and Herta Wächter (also a figure skating coach) founded the "Karl-Schäfer-Eisrevue" (Karl Schäfer Ice Revue).
 In 1943, Schäfer became an actor and was the star of the movie The White Dream, which was produced on Engelmann's ice rink in Vienna-Hernals.
+Fellow Austrian skater Willy Petter played a key part in the revue and did much of the choreography; however, he was not credited and remained in background roles, as he was not considered completely Aryan by Nazi standards, a fact that Schäfer helped cover.